Our commitment to you

 - inform you of ways the products and services provided to you could be improved or additional products or services that you may benefit from;

-- market products or services (explained below);
+- promote and market products or services (explained below);

 - conduct appropriate checks for credit-worthiness and for fraud;